mfinelli/ppa/README.md

 Packages for my
 [PPA](https://launchpad.net/~mfinelli/+archive/ubuntu/supermario).

+TODO: add note about editing the PPA settings to enable other architectures

 ## gpg

 We use a dedicated GPG key for signing since we need to store the private key